Siddharth114/PlayerStats/README.md

 ---

-### This app performs webscraping of Premier League player stats.
+### This app performs webscraping of Premier League player statistics.
 The statistics of players are taken from Football-reference.com.

 ![Screenshot 2023-02-23 at 10 57 02 AM](https://user-images.githubusercontent.com/90757474/220827748-b888c2bd-628c-445d-8023-9ec5aa61d158.jpg)